Blue's Barracuda

 hi blue,

-that's a nice looking rear end you have there (ooer missus ). re the big brakes you can always add an adjustable proportioning valve in line to the rear if it was an issue. we do wilwood lever and knob styles at work.
+that's a nice looking rear end you have there (ooer missus :oops:). re the big brakes you can always add an adjustable proportioning valve in line to the rear if it was an issue. we do wilwood lever and knob styles at work.

 regards, neil.